lilron001/vet-system/README.md

 # vet-system
-this was my project before
+This was my project during my first semester, and it uses notepad as its database.